 The Minoan and Mycenaean socio-political systems share many trends due to the interactions between their respective societies, but the archaeological record also testifies marked differences.
 This research project investigated the processes at play in the development of these distinct socio-political systems by focusing on the management of architectural production and by quantifying the impact of monumental architecture on these societies.

 Focus of this project was on questions concerning the water-management and the historic land-use of the archaeological site Resafa in North-Syria.

 The project examines the formation of visualisations of Rome and its monumentality throughout the 19th century in terms of their systematic, genre-specific and media-historical development.
 There are various questions Sylva van der Heyden attempts to answer in her dissertation: What are the different forms of visualisation that gave an impression of Rome and its greatness?
 How were these visualisations noticed and used?
 Does the observer need to experience the whole city – as in painted panoramas and city models – or do selected monuments and views create the monumentality of Rome as well?

 This project explored the question of what factors led to an imperial building project being judged as megalomaniacal or not.
 The research project then focused particularly on Imperial Rome and builds on the Palatine Hill project (DAI).

 This project deals with the Late Bonze Age Royal Tomb of Seddin, which is one of the few elite tombs with a monumental architecture.
 Within this project the entire composition of the tomb, the reasons for the monumentalisation, the technical realisation and the choice of its location within the whole area are examined.

-The goal of this project is to determine what qualities the boundaries of ancient Rome possessed, and to comment on those qualities in a monograph.
+The goal of this project was to determine what qualities the boundaries of ancient Rome possessed, and to comment on those qualities in a monograph.